learn-co-students/rails-paperclip-readme-v-000/README.md

 class Author < ActiveRecord::Base
   has_many :posts
   has_attached_file :avatar
+  validates_attachment_content_type :avatar, content_type: /\Aimage\/.*\Z/
 end
  ```

+The `validates_attachment_content_type` validator is provided by
+Paperclip, and ensures that we get an image file when we expect one.
+This validator is required by default.

 Now we need to add the `avatar` field to our table via a migration.
 Paperclip provides a generator for us, so we can run: